JRScott812/Foundation-Event/README.md

         - Write the "ugly" date & time format in the "countdownDate" tag
 - Update what's happening
 - Put the poster in the empty <img> tag
+- Forms for rgistration can be embedded on the proper page

 ## Homepage
 - Uncomment the link on the homepage index.html to show the next upcoming event.